greati/processor_risc/README.md

 |--------|---|----|----|
 | 4 bits | 9 bits | 9 bits | 9 bits|

-The instruction set is listed below:
+And the instruction set is listed below:

 | Instruction | Action       | Example                                |
 | ----------- |:------------:|:--------------------------------------:|